mwxiong/guides/dev/2014-04-09-animations.md

 At any time you can call `.get` which returns the current value of the Transitionable given that it has been transitioning at a constant rate since `.set` was called.
-You can also call `.set` with no arguments, which changes the value immediatly;
+You can also call `.set` with no arguments, which changes the value immediately;
 no transition is applied.

 We can do the same to arrays of arbitrary length.